Forest, Land and Agriculture (FLAG)

 The SBTi is temporarily suspending the use of the timber and wood fiber pathway included in the FLAG Target-Setting Tool.
 This temporary pause will be in place until the SBTi releases a revised version of the pathway.

-See our suspension paper for more information.
+See our suspension paper for more information and check if your company is affected.

 Suspension paper change log